RumeelHussainbnb/CoreDAODocs/README.md

-# Website
+# Core DAO Documentation

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This is the restructuring of Core DAO official Docs built using [Docusaurus](https://docusaurus.io/).

 ### Installation

 ```
+$ npm run install

+OR

 $ yarn
 ```

 ### Local Development

 ```
+$ npm run start

+OR

 $ yarn start
 ```